Updated July 29, 2021

 Rachel said she often tells families to start with Am I Eligible?, which is a brief online survey to help you see if you qualify for supports and services.
-About 1 in 3 New Mexico families qualify for help paying for child care, so it’s a good first step.
-It has also become easier to qualify for assistance, so consider checking even if you haven’t qualified in the past.
+As of August 1, 2021, more New Mexico families than ever qualify for help paying for child care, so it’s a good first step.
+It has also become easier to qualify for assistance.
+We recommend checking even if you haven’t qualified in the past.

 Chat with an Expert